How Much Horsepower Does A Cold Air Intake Add?

 In fact, once a car reaches 100,000 miles, it will probably have lost 10% to 30% of its original power output.

-The rebuild is really just basic maintenance.
+The rebuild is really just routine maintenance.
 You don’t need to declare anything about the rebuild on any legal forms since it’s still exactly the same.
 (You might need to mention the new air intake.)

 Engine Remap